98: What Do You Say?

 What do you say, when the crowds go away,

-What can you do, when the faithful you knew,
+What can you do, when supporters you knew,

-You’ve an old man’s rough chin, and your skin is too thin,
+You’ve a senior's sharp chin, and your skin is too thin,

 From a lifetime spent in the fight.

-And the battles won, and the battles lost,
+And the battles lost and the battles won,

 Don't yet prove you were wrong or right.

-Spoiled children now stare at the “old man there”,
+Feral children may stare at the “old man there”,

-It is youth’s selfish rule now to worship young fools,
+It is now youth’s first rule to worship young fools,

 And your wisdom they no longer seek.

-Can you ponder defeat, can you plan a retreat,
+Can you ponder defeat, will you plan a retreat,

 If some claim you are useless and spent?